Three semi trucks lined up, one is yellow, one is green and one is red

 Level 5 DOT Inspection: Vehicle-Only Inspection

-A Level 5 inspection, or Vehicle-Only Inspection, runs through the same DOT audit checklist as a Level 1 inspection but takes the driver out of the equation.
+A Level 5 inspection, or Vehicle-Only assessment, runs through the same DOT audit checklist as a Level 1 inspection but takes the driver out of the equation.
 In fact, this type of inspection is done without the driver present and can be performed in any location.

 Level 6 DOT Inspection: Enhanced NAS Inspection for Radioactive Shipments